-Metaxa2 generates one FASTA file for each origin (archaea, bacteria, eukaryota, chloroplast, and mitochondria), one file containing sequences of uncertain origin, and one extraction file with all rRNA sequences identified and extracted in the first step.
+Metaxa2 generates one FASTA file for each origin (archaea, bacteria, eukaryota, chloroplast, and mitochondria), one file containing sequences of uncertain origin, and one file with all rRNA sequences identified and extracted in the first step.
 Sequences in these files are marked according to their origin.
-A sequence of certain origin may look like this:

-'''
+Sequences whose origin Metaxa2 could not establish with certainty, but for which enough data were available to allow a qualified guess as to the origin of the sequences, are marked with a "#" character at the end of the definition line.
+A certain sequence may look like this:

->gi|117927211 Bacterial 16S SSU rRNA
+>gi|117927211 Bacterial 16S SSU rRNA GTTTGATCCTGGCTCAGGACGAACGCTGGCGGCGTGCTTAACACATGCAAGTCGAGCGGA...

-GTTTGATCCTGGCTCAGGACGAACGCTGGCGGCGTGCTTAACACATGCAAGTCGAGCGGA...

-'''

 Note that Metaxa2 has added the type of the SSU sequence ("Bacterial 16S SSU rRNA") to the definition line in the example above.
+An uncertain sequence could look like this: